liberland/Laws/Referendum Law/referendum-law.md

      b.
 In conformity with Art.
 79 Section 1/2 of the Constitution, they shall differ in ways how the voting requirement is tallied.

 #### Article 7: Drafting a Proposal
-1. To initiate a Positive Referendum, the Citizen or the Congress shall draft a Proposal in its final form.
+1. To initiate a Meritocratic Referendum, the Citizen or the Congress shall draft a Proposal in its final form.
 The draft shall be prepared to a professional standard.
 2. The draft shall adhere strictly to the Legislative Rules of the Government, both in content and form.

 #### Article 8: Formal Requirements